elenasacristan/treebooks/README.md

 If the payment has been successful the following will happen:
 - The book(s) will be added to the list of read books and the list of current_books
+- The return_date will be calculated buy adding the number of days that the user is renting the book for to the present date.
 - The book will become NOT available
 - The money paid for the book (not including the deposit) will be added to the total money raised for the charity
 - The number of books rented will be added to the number of books rented since the charity started.